chelsigorridon/CHEGOR25091_PTO2502_GroupA_ChelsiGorridon_DJS02/README.md

-# DJS01: Vanilla JS Podcast App
+# DJS02: Web Components - Podcast App

 ## What is the Podcast App? :

-The Podcast App allows you to display diffrent genres of Podcasts to listen to.
-All the podcasts feature on the landing page with an image and description.
+TThe Podcast App is a web application that displays a variety of podcasts across different genres.
+On the landing page, all podcasts are presented as cards showing an image, title, genres, number of seasons, and updated date.

-You can then click on the the podcast of your prefrence and a modal will pop up which gives you more information including all the seasons.
+Clicking on a podcast card opens a modal, which provides more detailed information, including the podcast description, a larger image, and a list of all seasons.

+The app demonstrates the use of modern Web Components to create reusable, encapsulated custom elements.

 ---

 ## Key Features:

-  - Displays a list of podcasts
+  Displays a responsive grid of podcast cards.

-  - Shows you key details such as the title, genre, amount of seasons and the date
+- Shows key podcast details: title, genres, number of seasons, and last updated date.
-  - Click on your favourite show to view more details
+- Click on a podcast card to open a modal with more information.
-  - Gives you a better view of the image in the modal
+- Modal includes a larger image and detailed description.
-  - Gives you a list of the seasons with episodes
+- Displays a list of seasons for the selected podcast.
+- Interactive and reusable components built with Web Components.

 ## Technology and Coding Languages used:

 - HTML
 - CSS
-- Javascript
+- Javascript (ES6+)
 - Visual Studio Code (VS Code)
 - Git Version control